thatoneanimeguy-asian/fbla-1/content/sports/_index.md

   justify-content: center;
 ">
   <div>
-    <button onclick="readText('A sport team specifically for girls.
+    <button style="font-size: 50px; padding: 12px 16px;" onclick="readText('A sport team specifically for girls.
 Its fun and competitive volleyball.')">🔊</button>
   </div>
   <div>
-    <button onclick="readText('Pickleball club allows students to exercise regularly, while still being able to build community and have lots of fun!')">🔊</button>
+    <button style="font-size: 50px; padding: 12px 16px;" onclick="readText('Pickleball club allows students to exercise regularly, while still being able to build community and have lots of fun!')">🔊</button>
   </div>
   <div>
-    <button onclick="readText('BMS Taekwondo Club is an organization that promotes martial arts practice and comradery.
+    <button style="font-size: 50px; padding: 12px 16px;" onclick="readText('BMS Taekwondo Club is an organization that promotes martial arts practice and comradery.
 It is open to all styles of martial arts.
 This is a student-led group that gathers for practice and learning of taekwondo.')">🔊</button>
   </div>
 </div>